-- provide a range of housing types that serve the needs of the community, while also maintaining the area's predominant 'timber and tin' style character housing; - protect important local heritage places, including areas recognised as significant character streetscapes, such as Enoggera Terrace; and - protect Enoggera and Ithaca Creeks for their ecological and recreational values.
+- Provide a range of housing types that serve the needs of the community, while also maintaining the area's predominant 'timber and tin' style character housing. - Protect important local heritage places, including areas recognised as significant character streetscapes, such as Enoggera Terrace. - Protect Enoggera and Ithaca Creeks for their ecological and recreational values.

-Toowong-Indooroopilly District Local Area Plan
+2.10.7.2 Toowong-Indooroopilly District Local Area Plan

 The Toowong-Indooroopilly District Local Area Plan applies to the western end of the study corridor.
 The Toowong-Indooroopilly District Local Area Plan includes the suburbs of Toowong and Indooroopilly and provides planning direction for the key commercial and residential developments within the Local Plan Area.
-The Local Area Plan's development principles, of relevance to the Project, are as follows.
+The Local Area Plan's development principles, of relevance to the Project, are to: